ducc/crdb-changefeed-publisher/README.md

 | Store       | Saving cursors | Argument                    |
 | ----------- | -------------- | --------------------------- |
 | CockroachDB | Yes            |  --cursor-store=cockroachdb |

-## What is a changefeed?
-This app utilises [Core changefeeds](https://www.cockroachlabs.com/docs/stable/change-data-capture.html) "which stream row-level changes to the client indefinitely until the underlying connection is closed or the changefeed is canceled".

 ## How does it work?
 1. The cursor store is read to check if a cursor is already stored.